NZunnie/NZunnie/README.md

 <div align="center">
     <h2 style="border-bottom: 1px solid #d8dee4; color: #282d33;">✨ About me ✨</h2>
     <div style="font-weight: 700; font-size: 15px; text-align:left; color: #282d33;">
-        I'm a passionate student diving deep into the world of IT, constantly exploring new technologies and seeking innovative solutions to real-world problems.<br>
+        I'm a passionate student diving deep into the world of IT, constantly exploring new technologies and seeking innovative solutions to real-world problems.
+        I am interested in Database analysis and App developing, finding joy in efficiently managing and analyzing data to gain valuable insights. <br>
         📚 I'm always eager to learn and grow, so if you have any suggestions, feedback, or just want to chat about tech, don't hesitate to reach out!<br>
         😊 Happy coding! 😊
     </div>